Using ComTekk Multi Decoder

 3. Single-Tone Trigger Time up/down - Sets the minimum tone duration to be decoded [in seconds].
 Single-tone alerts are typically 5-8 seconds in duration.

 4. Use Standard Tone Set - When using the 2-tone decoder in Standard mode, the decoder will select the nearest standard tone frequencies from the selected Tone Set.
 Motorola (Quick-Call II) is by far the most common.
 Also available are Plectron and Reach/Zetron.

 5. Noise Detection - Improves tone detection by ignoring voice and other signals with a high noise level.
 If your are having difficulty decoding tones on a weak noisy channel, try disabling this feature.

 6. DTMF Enable - Enable/disable DTMF decoding.

 7. Min. digit ON - Minimum DTMF digit duration in milli-seconds.
 Shorter tones will be ignored.
 DTMF ANI (unit ID) tones are usually 40-60mS in duration.

 8. Max. string duration - this is a timer that serves several functions: a) tells the program when it's ok to start a new string (clears the display); b) Logs the DTMF string (sequence) if DTMF logging enabled; c) Activates the relay control if enabled; and d) starts audio recording if enabled (below).

 If display is being cleared in the middle of a DTMF string, the setting is too short.
 If new DTMF digits are being added to the previously received string, the setting is too long.
 The default setting is 5 seconds.
 An ANI string is usually less than 1 second long.

-8. Restore Defaults - resets decoder duration times to default settings (recommended).
+9. Restore Defaults - resets decoder duration times to recommended settings.